Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 5. Inhibition of tumor angigiogenesis

 Angiogenesis, the formation of new blood vessels is regulated by the release of specific growth factors from cancer cells, endothelial cells or macrophages associated with cancer cells.
 These growth factors include vascular endothelial growth factor (VEGF), basic fibroblast growth factor and likes.
-Angiopoietin 2 secreted by endothelial cells on the other hand increase vascular permeability and cause endothelial cells proliferation.
-It is known to be upregulated in wide range of cancers.
+Angiopoietin 2 secreted by endothelial cells on the other hand increases vascular permeability and causes the proliferation of endothelial cells.
+It is known to be up-regulated in a wide range of cancers.